-- A. A change directive allows the Agency to direct the contractor to make urgently needed changes in the scope of the contract documents without completing the change order process described above. - B. In the event that time is of the essence, the use of a change directive may provide relief for the time that it may take for the Agency and the contractor to reach full agreement on the cost or time impact of a change in scope. - C. A change directive must be in writing and should suggest the method the Agency proposes for determining any adjustment to the contract sum and time. - D. The Agency may issue a change directive using AIA Document G714. - E. An agency may issue change directives as necessary.
-The Agency's construction change order certification limit does not apply. - F. The Agency should use a change directive rather than a change order in all cases where there is a lack of total agreement between the Agency and the contractor on the cost and schedule impact of all item(s) contained in a change to the work. - G. When a change directive provides for an adjustment to the contract sum, the parties must make final adjustment in accordance with the change order provisions of the contract. - H. Portions of a change directive that are not in dispute may be included in the contractor's applications for payment prior to the change directive being converted to a change order. - I. The Agency should number change directives sequentially and separately from change orders.
+- A. A Change Directive allows the Agency to direct the Contractor to make urgently needed changes in the scope of the contract documents without completing the Change Order process described above. - B. If time is of the essence, the use of a Change Directive may provide relief for the time that it may take for the Agency and the Contractor to reach full agreement on the cost or time impact of a change in scope. - C. A Change Directive must be in writing and should suggest the method the Agency proposes for determining any adjustment to the contract sum and time. - D. The Agency may issue a Change Directive using AIA Document G714. - E. An Agency may issue Change Directives as necessary.
+The Agency's construction Change Order certification limit does not apply. - F. The Agency should use a Change Directive rather than a Change Order in all cases where there is a lack of total agreement between the Agency and the Contractor on the cost and schedule impact of all item(s) contained in a change to the work. - G. When a Change Directive provides for an adjustment to the contract sum, the parties must make final adjustment in accordance with the Change Order provisions of the contract. - H. Portions of a Change Directive that are not in dispute may be included in the Contractor's applications for payment prior to the Change Directive being converted to a Change Order. - I. The Agency should number Change Directives sequentially and separately from Change Orders.